Andor Season 2: Everything we know so far

-Here’s what we know about Andor Season 2, from whether there is a release date to details on who could be returning to the cast.
+Here’s what we know about Andor Season 2, from any release date and trailer updates to plot discussions and details on who could be returning to the cast.

 The series is chronicling the backstory of Cassian Andor (Diego Luna), the Rebel spy we first met in Rogue One before his fateful encounter with Jyn Erso, and their heroic efforts to steal the plans to the Death Star.